Podcast

 Josh: Alright, quick bonus question.
 What is the most joyous thing you saw in schools this year?

 Kris: I would say we just did a tour with our Washington Association of School Administrators, one of their leaders who’s going to be leading AI work.
-And we toured a bunch of classrooms and just the joy on kids’ faces when something clicks for them that has never clicked before, be that in a high school resource classroom or even in an elementary classroom.
+And we toured a bunch of classrooms and just the joy on a kid’s face when something clicks for them that has never clicked before, be that in a high school resource classroom or even in an elementary classroom.
 Just things that have never really made sense.
 The use of AI has helped them to just finally have something, just finally click and go, "Oh, yeah, I get it now."

 Josh: It’s just that light bulb.
 What about you?